 Duke is partnering with Kilimanjaro Christian Medical Centre (KCMC) and the University of Cape Town to develop a Sociobehavioral Sciences Core at KCMC focused on HIV/AIDS.
 The goal of this project is to develop qualified socio-behavioral and mental health researchers to contribute to HIV research.
 Mentorships are offered by Duke faculty and faculty at the training sites.

-Assistant Professor of Psychiatry and Global Health
+Associate Professor of Psychiatry and Global Health

 - University of Cape Town

 - School of Medicine (Medicine, Psychiatry and Behavioral Sciences, Family Medicine and Community Health, Surgery)

 - School of Nursing